superlinked/VectorHub/docs/use_cases/personalized_search.md

 ## How can I personalize my search (using use a vector database)?

-Let's illustrate how we might personalize a query (via a user preference vector) in a simple code snippet:
+Let's illustrate in a simple code snippet how we might personalize a query (by adding a user preference vector):

 ```python
 from transformers import BertTokenizer, BertModel